merratio/Course-Organization-App/README.md

 I am new to the world of react and I thought this was a great opportunity to learn it in a trial and error method, it was a fun experience.
 I used the spring framework in java to write a rest API and while I am comfortable with java this was also a trial and error with the framework

+## For Future
+I would intend to learn more about of containerization and return to this project and deploy it with github actions automating the process